varunoberoi/deepstream.io-website-old/pages/tutorials/authentication.md

 		//...
 	});

-This will call the server's `isValidUser` method with three arguments:
+This will call the permissionHandler's `isValidUser` method with three arguments:

-* `handshakeData` is a map of connection information
+* `handshakeData` is an object with connection information
 * `authData` is the object that the client send with `ds.login( authData )`
 * `callback` is a function that expects the result of the login.
 It should be called with either `callback( null, username )` for successful logins or `callback( 'rejection reason' )` for unsucessful ones.